 Our general philosophy is that an executive officer at termination of employment should only be paid compensation earned to the date of termination, except in the event of a change in control as discussed further below.
 If we terminate an executive officer's employment other than for cause, the executive officer terminates his or her employment for good reason, or the executive officer's employment terminates on account of death, disability or normal retirement, the compensation paid generally would include unpaid base salary, unused accrued vacation, and if the executive officer has retired, accumulated sick leave up to 30 days.
-In addition, the compensation paid would include a prorated portion of any unvested restricted share units awarded to executive officers starting in 2007 (or in the case of Mr. Haines, a prorated portion of any unvested restricted share units).
-However, if an executive officer (other than Mr. Haines) voluntarily terminates his or her employment prior to normal retirement, or if we terminate an executive officer's employment for cause, the executive officer generally would be entitled only to receive unpaid salary and unused accrued vacation, and the executive officer would not receive a prorated portion of any unvested restricted share units.
-Mr. Haines' employment letter, which we entered into in 2003 and have extended through 2008, sets benefits payable to each of our named executive officers following a termination of employment under various circumstances.
+In addition, the compensation paid would include a prorated portion of any unvested restricted share units awarded to executive officers starting in 2007.
+However, if an executive officer voluntarily terminates his or her employment prior to normal retirement, or if we terminate an executive officer's employment for cause, the executive officer generally would be entitled only to receive unpaid salary and unused accrued vacation, and the executive officer would not receive a prorated portion of any unvested restricted share units.
+In addition, executive officers would retain the benefits they have accrued under our pension plan.
+Please see the table titled "Potential Payments Upon Termination or Change in Control" below for the amount of the benefits payable to each of our named executive officers following a termination of employment under various circumstances.